 Silo your content

 Keyword topic clusters can have more outer levels than just the one that surrounds the pillar page.
-In the home renovations example, kitchen renovations could then link out to articles to go deeper into detail about cupboards, countertops, flooring, lighting etc.
+In the kitchen renovations example, you could break down the topic kitchen countertops into deeper detail if there is a demand for that content in your product.